 Surges in blood sugar and insulin also leads to diabetes, inflammation and metabolic syndrome, so by curbing these with a low-carb, high-fat diet such as the Atkins and ketogenic diets, we simultaneously stem several diseases in one fell swoop.

-Nutrition expert Dr. Jonny Bowden champions a low-carb, high-fat ketogenic-style diet for weight loss and reversing type 2 diabetes.
+Obesity expert Dr. Eric Westman champions a low-carb, high-fat ketogenic-style diet for weight loss and reversing type 2 diabetes.

-What fuels weight gain and disease is inflammation — which is caused by a high-carb diet — especially one high in sugar, said Dr. Bowden, author of Living Low Carb: Controlled-Carbohydrate Eating for Long-Term Weight Loss.
+What fuels weight gain and disease is inflammation — which is caused by a high-carb diet — especially one high in sugar, said Dr. Westman, author of Keto Clarity.

-The irony is that the foods we were taught are good for us — breads, cereals, pasta, rice, potatoes — are the very ones that are killing us.
+The irony is that the foods we were taught are good for us — breads, cereals, pasta, rice, potatoes — are the very ones that are killing us, said Westman.
 Our bodies convert these foods to sugar almost instantly.
-Sugar raises insulin, which causes inflammation, which is the fundamental cause of heart disease.”
+Sugar raises insulin, which causes inflammation, which is the fundamental cause of heart disease.

-Dr. Bowden has been aware of the health benefits of dietary fat for years and is glad there's a growing vindication of this important macronutrient.
-For people who want to lose weight without deprivation and enjoy optimal health, Bowden wholeheartedly champions a low-carb, high-fat (LCHF) diet.
+Westman has been aware of the health benefits of dietary fat for years and is glad there's a growing vindication of this important macronutrient.
+For people who want to lose weight without deprivation and enjoy optimal health, Westman wholeheartedly champions a low carb, high-fat (LCHF) diet.

 LCHF Diet Is Silver Bullet For Weight Loss

-Registered dietitian Dr. Jeff Volek, a professor at the University of Connecticut, agrees.
+Registered dietitian Dr. Jeff Volek, a professor at Ohio State University, agrees.
 Restricting carbs allows the body to use stored fat for fuel rather than the limited fuel obtained from carb intake, he told me.